vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 > **What Is VSecM Sentinel**?
 >
 > For all practical purposes, you can think of **VSecM Sentinel** as the
-> “*bastion host*” you log in and execute sensitive operations.
+> "*bastion host*" you log in and execute sensitive operations.
 >
 > In our case, we will register secrets to workloads using it.

 ## Registering Multiple Secrets

-If needed, you can associate more than one secret to a worklad, for this, you’ll need to use the `-a` (for “*append*”) flag.
+If needed, you can associate more than one secret to a worklad, for this, you'll need to use the `-a` (for "*append*") flag.

 ```bash
 {% raw %}kubectl exec vsecm-sentinel-778b7fdc78-86v6d -n vsecm-system \